-- 6. Before the submission and approval of detailed design construction plans (engineering plans) and the certification of the relevant plan of subdivision for each stage, a Functional Layout Plan for the subdivision or stage of subdivision, generally in accordance with the standards nominated in the Cardinia Shire Council "Guidelines for the Development & Subdivision of Land", "Development Construction Specification" and the Water Sensitive Urban Design (WSUD) Guidelines, to the satisfaction of the Responsible Authority, must be submitted to and approved by the Responsible Authority.
+- 6-5.
+Before the submission and approval of detailed design construction plans (engineering plans) and the certification of the relevant plan of subdivision for each stage, a Functional Layout Plan for the subdivision or stage of subdivision, generally in accordance with the standards nominated in the Cardinia Shire Council "Guidelines for the Development & Subdivision of Land", "Development Construction Specification" and the Water Sensitive Urban Design (WSUD) Guidelines, to the satisfaction of the Responsible Authority, must be submitted to and approved by the Responsible Authority.
 When approved, the Functional Layout Plan will be endorsed and will then form part of the permit.
 Three copies of the Functional Layout Plan must be drawn to a scale of 1:500 to acceptable drafting standards and an electronic copy (pdf) must be provided.
-The functional layout plan must show: - a.
-A fully dimensioned subdivision layout, including proposed street names, approximate lot areas, lot numbers and widths of street reservations, - b.
-Topography and existing features, including contours for the subject land and any affected adjacent land, - c.
-Identification by survey of all trees (or group of trees) existing on the subject land, including dead trees and those that overhang the subject land from adjoining land, - d.
+The functional layout plan must show: - A fully dimensioned subdivision layout, including proposed street names, approximate lot areas, lot numbers and widths of street reservations, - Topography and existing features, including contours for the subject land and any affected adjacent land, - Identification by survey of all trees (or group of trees) existing on the subject land, including dead trees and those that overhang the subject land from adjoining land, - d.
 Details of tree protection zones (TPZs) for all trees to be retained on the subject land, - e.
 All trees proposed for removal from the subject land clearly designated, - f.
 Typical cross-sections for each street type, dimensioning individual elements, services offsets and any other spatial requirements identified in the Development Plan, - g.
 Location and alignment of kerbs, indented parking spaces, footpaths, shared paths, bus stops and traffic controls, - h.
-The proposed minor drainage network and any spatial features requiring access, - i.
-The major drainage system, including any watercourse, lake, wetland, sediment pond rain gardens, bio-infiltration system and/or piped elements showing preliminary sizing, - Overland flow paths (100 year ARI) to indicate how excess runoff will safely be conveyed to its destination, - k.
-Drainage outfall system (both interim and ultimate), indicating legal point of discharge and any access requirements for the construction and maintenance,
+The proposed minor drainage network and any spatial features requiring access, - The major drainage system, including any watercourse, lake, wetland, sediment pond rain gardens, bio-infiltration system and/or piped elements showing preliminary sizing, - j.
+Overland flow paths (100 year ARI) to indicate how excess runoff will safely be conveyed to its destination,

-Date issued: Date permit comes into operation: Signature for the responsible authority: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation) Permit No.: T190728 Page 6 of 21
+Date issued: Date permit comes into operation: Signature for the responsible authority:

+(or if no date is specified, the permit comes into operation on the same day as

+the amendment to which the permit

+applies comes into operation)

+· -

+Permit No.: T190728 Page 6 of 21

-- 1. A table of offsets for all utility services and street trees, - m.
-Preliminary location of reserves for electrical kiosks and - n.
-Traffic management plan showing sufficient notional (unmarked) on-street car parking spaces, at the rate of one space per lot, traffic control devices and large vehicle turning overlays. - o.
-The relationship between the subject subdivision stage and surrounding land, - Proposed linkages to future streets, open space, regional path network and upstream drainage, - q.
-Works external to the subdivision, including both interim and ultimate access requirements, - r.
+- b.
+Drainage outfall system (both interim and ultimate), indicating legal point of discharge and any access requirements for the construction and maintenance, - 1.
+A table of offsets for all utility services and street trees, - m.
+Preliminary location of reserves for electrical kiosks and - Traffic management plan showing sufficient notional (unmarked) on-street car parking spaces, at the rate of one space per lot, traffic control devices and large vehicle turning overlays. - o.
+The relationship between the subject subdivision stage and surrounding land, - Proposed linkages to future streets, open space, regional path network and upstream drainage, - Works external to the subdivision, including both interim and ultimate access requirements, - r.
 Intersections with Category 1 roads showing interim and ultimate treatments, - s.
-Drainage and sewerage outfalls including any easements required over other property.
+Drainage and sewerage outfalls including any easements required over other property. - Adequate access and turning circles for Councils waste Vehicles for Aus Roads 8.8 Service Vehicle; - Bin collection locations on the north-south portion of Thom Road for lots 19, 20, 27 and 28 to ensure waste vehicles can collect bins without reversing.